-Fig. 5: Overview of trading centres with total numbers of listed European biotech companies and IPOs in 2018 number of listed companies in Warsaw to seven.
-The company, founded in 2012, focuses on novel therapeutics for neoplastic and inflammatory diseases.
-They have an asthma-treatment candidate in clinical Phase 1 and an immunotheracapital raised by European biotech companies on the stock markets in HY 2018.
+Fig. 5: Overview of trading centres with total numbers of listed European biotech companies and IPOs in 2018 capital raised by European biotech companies on the stock markets in HY 2018.

-€2.47bn
+€2.54bn

-peutic approach - based on arginase inhibitors to be used as a combination preclinical development.
-The IPO was met with significant demand from both the proceeds are aimed at bringing forward licensing agreements and strategic partnerships on an international level.
+peutic approach - based on arginase inhibitors to be used as a combination therapy for the treatment of patients with colon, lung, skin, or brain cancer - in preclinical development.
+The IPO was met with significant demand from both institutional and individual investors and the proceeds are aimed at bringing forward licensing agreements and strategic partnerships on an international level.

-Fewer new entries on Nasdag
+Fewer new entries on Nasdaq

-The first six months of 2018 saw quite modest activity for new European biotech companies on Nasdag.
+The first six months of 2018 saw guite modest activity for new European biotech companies on Nasdaq.
 The only IPO took place in June, when cancer biotech Autolus Therapeutics plc from UK went public in New York.
 The company, which is developing blood cancer therapies based on highly targeted CAR T cells, succeeded in raising a total of €129.5m, with a share price at the upper end of the range.
 In addition, two already-listed German companies decided to go for a secondary listing on Nasdaq this year: MorphoSys AG (€168m) and Biofrontera AG (€10m).
 Antibody specialist MorphoSys gained much interest due to its late-stage biotech drug candidate MOR208, for which market approval is within reach.